Travels with V

 This time I would finally experience the true India (see my blog about Sri Lanka)!
 But with a travel plan that was not exactly our most ambitious.
 We were most of the time going to relax on the beaches of Goa, and have a few days in Mumbai for a start.
 Three days in that city would be more than enough, we thought.
 And Goa is pure vacation.
 That’s what we thought.

-We would fly from Copenhagen early in the morning and via a stop-over in Paris reach Mumbai just after midnight.
+An early flight from Copenhagen and via a stop-over in Paris we’re supposed to reach Mumbai just after midnight.
 Get to the hotel and have a good night’s sleep, and wake up fresh in the morning to meet that busy city head-on.
 But we forgot that this is India, the bureaucratic epicenter of the world.
 If there’s trouble at one point, a whole chain of expected events will collapse.

 Top Five in Mumbai and Goa: